All Programs

 Black — Still: Celebration

-Vendors include Bless the Theory, Brookai, Creations by Hellena, Epiphany Soaps & Blends, Jade Vine Jewelry, Junie Bees Butta, Lucas Pincer-Flynn, Otts & Kulcha, Paige René Body Essentials, SampleHAUS, and Soul Food Company.
+Vendors included Bless the Theory, Brookai, Creations by Hellena, Epiphany Soaps & Blends, Jade Vine Jewelry, Junie Bees Butta, Lucas Pincer-Flynn, Otts & Kulcha, Paige René Body Essentials, SampleHAUS, and Soul Food Company.

-Food is provided by Crenshaw Coffee Co., D. Lo’s Kitchen, and Vurger Guyz with DJ sets by feeemz + Professor X.
+Food was provided by Crenshaw Coffee Co., D. Lo’s Kitchen, and Vurger Guyz with DJ sets by feeemz + Professor X.

-RSVPs are encouraged; this event is free and open to the public.
+RSVPs were encouraged; this event was free and open to the public.

 View Event →